 Advance care planning supports patient-centered decision-making by discussing goals, values, and preferences for future medical care.
 This process involves three key stakeholders: the patient, their surrogate decision-maker, and their clinicians.
 How do the stakeholder roles change when the patient is an adolescent who has the capacity but not the legal right to make medical decisions?
-Dr. Jennifer Needle, a Pediatric Intensive Care physician from the University of Minnesota Masonic Children's Hospital and faculty member in the Center for Bioethics, will address this question from the perspectives of these stakeholders in the context of adolescent advance care planning.
-She will review the literature on the benefits and barriers to effective advance care planning, discuss clinician, patient, and surrogate perspectives on medical decision-making in adolescent patients, and discuss future areas of research to support adolescent patients and their families in making informed medical decisions.
+Dr. Jennifer Needle, a Pediatric Intensive Care physician from the University of Minnesota Masonic Children's Hospital and faculty member in the Center for Bioethics, addresses this question from the perspectives of these stakeholders in the context of adolescent advance care planning.
+She reviews the literature on the benefits and barriers to effective advance care planning, discusses clinician, patient, and surrogate perspectives on medical decision-making in adolescent patients, and discusses future areas of research to support adolescent patients and their families in making informed medical decisions.
+This event was co-sponsored by the Department of Pediatrics in the University of Minnesota's Medical School.

 Speaker: Jennifer Needle, MD, MPH | Assistant Professor, Center for Bioethics, University of Minnesota

 Informed consent requires that research participants understand the study under consideration and appreciate its implications for their interests.
 Therapeutic misconception – which occurs when individuals confuse the purposes of clinical research with standard clinical care – compromises informed consent.
-Clinical Pediatrics Fellow Dr. Bryan A. Sisk of Washington University expands the discussions beyond therapeutic misconception in clinical trials by explaining multiple ways in which understanding and appreciation of information about a clinical trial can be undermined.
+Dr. Bryan A. Sisk expands the discussions beyond therapeutic misconception in clinical trials by explaining multiple ways in which understanding and appreciation of information about a clinical trial can be undermined.
 He offers a framework of therapeutic misperceptions to assist researchers in managing challenges to the informed consent process.
-By the end of this talk, attendees will be able to do the following:
+This activity was designed for physicians and other healthcare professionals.
+By the end of this talk, attendees are able to do the following:

 1. Identify two components of decisional capacity